Our response to dead animals varies depending on the type of animal it is and where the dead animal is located.

 We respond to dead animals within two working days unless there is a health and safety hazard in which case we will deal with the issue immediately.

-Should we come across a pet with a tag than we will be in touch with the owners immediately to arrange for the deceased animal to be retrieved.
+If we come across a pet with a tag then we will be in touch with the owners immediately to arrange for the deceased animal to be retrieved.

-Domestic animals are typically kept for three weeks to allow for pets with unidentified owners to come forward.
+Domestic animals are typically kept for one week to allow for pets with unidentified owners to come forward.

-Domestic cats and dogs are reported to our office and picked up by specialist teams with access to a scanner and database to determine whether the owners can be identified and communicated with.
+Deceased domestic pets are reported to our office and picked up by specialist teams with access to a scanner and database to determine whether the owners can be identified.

-Domestic animals are stored securely for three weeks before being cremated in the event that no owner is identified.
+Deceased domestic animals are stored securely for one week before being cremated in the event that no owner is identified.

-You can contact us using the contact information below to see if your pet has been found.
+You can contact us using the form below to see if your pet has been found.

 Special arrangements can be made so that the animals can be returned to their owners.